 With the world’s oldest civilisation becoming the fastest growing economy, China is a land of stunning contrasts.
-Nowhere in the world has such diversity; futuristic Shanghai skylines mix with ancient Qing dynasty palaces; forgotten minority villagers live beside modern entrepreneurs; and enormous limestone pillars tower from sweeping rivers, while vast mountains and deserts dominate China’s western landscapes.
-There's certainly something for everyone in the Middle Kingdom.
+Nowhere else in the world has such diversity; futuristic Shanghai skylines mix with ancient Qing dynasty palaces, forgotten villages sit beside modern cities, and enormous limestone pillars tower above sweeping rivers.
+Vast mountains and deserts dominate China’s western landscapes, meaning there's something for everyone in the Middle Kingdom.
 The sheer size of China is enough to warrant a visit to this immersive country, but to add to this, the locals here are famed for being extremely welcoming and friendly to visitors.

 Walk along remote sections of the Great Wall of China and escape the crowds

 Discover the limestone peaks and rice terraces of Guangxi province

 Don't miss the snow-capped mountains and ethnic villages of Yunnan province

 Capital City: Beijing